tamarin-prover/tamarin-prover/src/003_example.md

     21/Jun/2016:09:16:01 +0200 [Info#yesod-core] Application launched @(yesod_83PxojfItaB8w9Rj9nFdZm:Yesod.Core.Dispatch ./Yesod/Core/Dispatch.hs:157:11)

-If there were any syntax errors you would see them at this point, but there are none in the 'Tutorial'.
+If there were any syntax r wellformedness errors you would see them at this point, but there are none in the 'Tutorial'.
 See later for details on how to deal with such errors.

 This will start a web-server that loads all security protocol theories in the same directory as Tutorial.spthy.
 Point your browser to